random998/bachelors_project/docs/report.md

 ### Issues and Bugs
 - Failing tests involve state divergence: .Hash mismatches in distributed mode due to out-of-order messages, Sync failures under simulated delays, Attempted fixes: Timeouts/retries in gossip; logging replays.\
 - Many functions / scenarios still remain untested.
-Maybe it would be handy to introduce a notion of `test coverage` but I do not know anything in regards to that... \
+Maybe it would be handy to introduce a notion of `test coverage` but I do not know anything in regard to that... \
 I am not satisfied with the current state of the test structure (there is neither a plan on how to test / what should be tested, nor do I know how tests should be structured in general).
-- Am missing a structured approach for creating a *working* fault tolerant distributed state machine, don't know where existing solutions can be found and how they could be used/integrated.
+- I am missing a structured approach for creating a *working* fault-tolerant distributed state machine, don't know where existing solutions can be found and how they could be used/integrated.

 ### Open Questions
 #### Scope of Bachelor's Project